-Nuggets take Arizona big man Zeke Nnaji at No. 22 in draft
+AP Source: Nuggets finishing deal with Pelicans for Hampton

 It was a memorable postseason run for coach Michael Malone and the Nuggets, who came back from a 3-1 deficit against Donovan Mitchell and the Utah Jazz.
 They followed that up by rallying from a 3-1 deficit against Kawhi Leonard and the Los Angeles Clippers.

 But their extended stay inside the NBA bubble was halted when LeBron James and the Los Angeles Lakers sent them packing after Game 5.

-Denver’s postseason run was without Will Barton, who didn’t play after the restart due to a balky knee.
+The Lakers captured the NBA title over Miami.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports